Processes - New System Builds - Onboarding & Delivery Process

 5 - Ongoing operating rhythm

-Once delivery is underway, the work runs through a clear rhythm:
+Once delivery is underway, the build runs in a structured weekly rhythm.

 6 - Decision points during delivery

-As the system takes shape, a few important decisions typically appear:
+As the system takes shape, a few important decisions typically appear at the monthly review or earlier:

 • Keep the build focused on the initial release